-An over or under watered lawn is often the difference between a green lawn and a brown one.
-Too much water contributes to disease and pathogen development while too little causes drought damage and increased vulnerability to insects.
+Over or under watered grass is often the difference between a green lawn and a brown one.
+Too much water contributes to disease development while too little causes drought damage and increased vulnerability to insects.
 Following these simple watering tips will help make sure your lawn stays healthy and green year round.

 Avoid watering in the middle of the night.
 Doing so actually creates ideal conditions for disease and pathogen development.
 Instead set your timer for early morning after 6:00 A.M. and before 8:00 A.M.